-I am currently working with The Greening of Detroit, an environmental nonprofit focused on reforestation and workforce development in Detroit, MI.
+I am currently working as an Urban Forestry Analyst in the Office of Environmental Policy & Sustainability at the City of Tacoma, Washington.
 The issues I'm focused on are increasing tree canopy, especially in underserved neighborhoods and drafting policy changes to support a healthy urban forest (including being able to grow fruit trees on public property).
 After graduating from Illinois State University I was accepted to a year long community development professional fellowship called Challenge Detroit where I worked for the Quicken Loans Community Fund.
 After which I spent 2 years with The Greening of Detroit, an environmental nonprofit founded in 1989, focused on reforestation, workforce development, and environmental education in Detroit.
-Prior to ISU, I worked for a year in a group home in Connecticut, served two years in AmeriCorps (Returning citizen work in Minnesota and public health work in Connecticut) and earned a BS in Sociology from the University of Wisconsin-Superior.
-I enjoy weightlifting, motorcycles, reading, soccer, road trips, brewery hopping, and community development.
+Prior to ISU, I served two years in AmeriCorps (Returning citizen work in northern Minnesota and public health work in Connecticut) and earned a BS in Sociology from the University of Wisconsin-Superior.
+I enjoy weightlifting, reading, soccer, road trips, working on my old Jeep, and planting trees.
 Feel free to reach out if you have any questions about the Stevenson Center, grad school life, or life after grad school.

-I currently work as the Economic Development Coordinator for the Village of Bensenville, Illinois.
-I manage the business relations for the Village, including all aspects of business attraction and retention, project development, and grant management.
+I currently work as Division Director of Economic Development and Planning Services for the Berwyn Development Corporation.
+I also teach the fall 2020 ECO 490.04: Seminar in Local Economic Development course for current Stevenson Center students.
 I have worked in local economic development - for nonprofits and municipal governments - in the Chicago metro area since 2014.
-Prior to studying at the Stevenson Center, I volunteered as a Community Economic Development Volunteer with Peace Corps in Paraguay from 2010-2012.
+Prior to studying at the Stevenson Center, I volunteered as a Community Economic Development Volunteer with the Peace Corps in Paraguay from 2010-2012.
 I hold a B.A. in International Business from Western Washington University in Bellingham, Washington, and an M.A. in Applied Economics from Illinois State University.